webxdc/webxdc_docs/src/faq.md

 which will be safely persisted by the messenger, and which also allows to use an app on multiple devices.

-## Why doesn't localStorage/IndexedDB work with some development simulators?
+## Why doesn't localStorage/IndexedDB work with some development simulators? {simdb}

 When you run your webxdc app with the [hello simulator](https://github.com/webxdc/hello) then all browser tabs share the same localStorage or indexedDB instance